Jumanji: Welcome to the Jungle: Cast

 Additionally, Marin Hinkle, Tracey Bonner, and Natasha Charles Packer play the mothers of Spencer, Fridge, and Bethany respectively.
 Appearing as staff members of Brantford High School are Marc Evan Jackson as Principal Bentley, Carlease Burke as history teacher Miss Mathers, Missi Pyle as gym teacher Coach Webb, and Maribeth Monroe as Bethany's English teacher.
 Kat Altman portrays Bethany's friend Lucinda and Michael Shacket portrays Spencer's friend Fussfeld.
-William Tokarsky and Rohan Chand appear as a food vendor and a boy, respectively, in the video game's marketplace.
 Alex's father is played by Sean Buxton in 1996 and an uncredited Tim Matheson in the present day.
+In Jumanji, William Tokarsky and Rohan Chand appear as a food vendor and a boy, respectively, in the marketplace.

 Production

 Development

-Plans for a Jumanji sequel were put ahead by Sony Pictures Entertainment in the late 1990s.
+Plans for a Jumanji sequel were put forward by Sony Pictures Entertainment in the late 1990s.
 As reported by Ain't It Cool News, a stand-alone sequel entitled Jumanji 2 was in development in 1999.
-The plot of the story involved John Cooper, the President of the United States, buying Jumanji from an old antique store in Europe and bringing it to the White House to play it with his children (one of whom, Butch, just wants a dad not a President for a father).
+The plot of the story involved John Cooper, the President of the United States, buying Jumanji from an old antique store in Europe and bringing it to the White House to play it with his children (one of whom, Butch, just wants a dad, not a President for a father).
 Cooper then gets sucked into the world of Jumanji, paving the way for his evil Vice President, who was supposed to be played by Steve Buscemi, to rise to power as Cooper's replacement.
-Inside the game, Cooper would have teamed up with hybrid animals, which were going to be animated with CGI; Sony Pictures Consumer Products executive VP of worldwide consumer products Peter Dang revealed prototype drawings of animals that may have appeared in the film, all designed by Ken Ralston, who served as visual effects supervisor in the original film and was planned to make his directorial debut with Jumanji 2, slated for a Christmas 2000 release date.
+Inside the game, Cooper would have teamed up with hybrid animals, which were going to be animated with CGI; Sony Pictures Consumer Products executive VP of worldwide consumer products Peter Dang revealed prototype drawings of animals that might have appeared in the film, all designed by Ken Ralston, who served as visual effects supervisor in the original film and was planned to make his directorial debut with Jumanji 2, slated for a Christmas 2000 release date.
 The first film's co-writer, Jonathan Hensleigh, had written the initial draft.
 Ralston eventually stepped down and the project stalled, albeit the DVD commentary of the first film still references a sequel directed by Ralston.
 Several other directors and writers came and went on the project, including Steve Oedekerk, Adam Rifkin, David S. Ward, Don Rhymer, and the original author Chris Van Allsburg.
 Then in 2002, a new iteration of the sequel was reported by Variety.
-Director Dennis Dugan pitched his own version of the sequel that was said to have utilized the full potential of the board game and would've brought back Robin Williams, who Dugan believed would have more comedic opportunity.
+Director Dennis Dugan had pitched his own version of the sequel that was said to have used the full potential of the board game and would have brought back Robin Williams, who Dugan believed would have more comedic opportunity.
 Peter Ackerman was being looked at to write.
-When they were unable to retrieve Williams for the sequel, Sony passed on the project and moved on to develop Zathura.
+When they were unable to interest Williams in the sequel, Sony passed on the project and moved on to develop Zathura.